Northampton, Western Australia: Heritage

 Northampton is one of the oldest towns in Western Australia, having been declared a townsite in 1864.
-It was classified as a "historic town" by the National Trust of Australia (WA) in 1993 in recognition of the important heritage buildings that have been conserved and which are still in use there.
+It was classified as a historic town by the National Trust of Western Australia in 1993 in recognition of the important heritage buildings that have been conserved and which are still in use there.
 Notable among them are two buildings by the priest-architect Monsignor John Hawes.
 Most important is the Church of Our Lady in Ara Coeli, built c.
 1936.
 It is a romantic Neo Gothic, hammer dressed, sandstone building with some Arts and Crafts elements.
 Next to the church is the Convent of the Sacred Heart, also by Mgr Hawes, built in 1919 in a more conventional two storied Australian style with its deep sun-shading wooden verandahs.
 Both buildings are on the Permanent Register of the State Heritage Register of Western Australia.